Practice for Algebra Placement Test

 www.khanacademy.orgExtensive Algebra instructional videos that feature step-by-step process to solving Algebra problems and includes written transcripts and video sub-titles.

 Cost: $10 for 16 weeks.
-Must use credit or debit card on line registration process.
+Must use credit or PayPal for the online registration process

 A solution that begins with a 35 question diagnostic assessment of the actual Algebra and Arithmetic objectives on the Algebra Placement Test.

-Prescriptive Lesson Plan is aligned with the results of the diagnostic assessment.
+Prescriptive Lesson Plan - aligned with the results of the diagnostic assessment.

-Instruction offers step-by-step lessons on the topics that you specifically need to learn to pass the Algebra Placement Test.
+Instruction -step-by-step lessons on the topics that you specifically need to learn to pass the Algebra Placement Test.

 What is the Cost?